mbakhoff/synchronization-template/readme.md

 This makes it easy to pass any exceptions from the background thread to the thread that uses the result.

 The real strength of CompletableFuture is **composability**.
-It's very easy to add more tasks to the background thread that should only be done when the result is ready.
+CompletableFuture makes it easy to schedule more methods to run once the CompletableFuture is completed with a result.

 The `findFileSizesAsync` method finds the file sizes.
 It may be useful to also find the total size of all the files, but that can only be done after the files are collected.